 These initiatives have reduced depredation by over 60%.

-Benefits need to be linked to wildlife presence, so a community camera-trapping programme was developed whereby villagers are trained and employed to monitor wildlife on village land using camera-traps.
+People will generally only conserve wildlife long-term if they see real benefits that outweigh any remaining costs, and so RCP started by asking villagers what benefits they would like to see.
+They identified education, healthcare and veterinary medicines.
+Benefits need to be linked to wildlife presence, so a community camera-trapping programme was developed whereby villagers are trained and employed to monitor wildlife on village land and outside the park using camera-traps.
+The camera-traps are especially important outside of the park because here animals are often hard to see.
 Villages which record more wildlife receive significant additional benefits.

 “This innovative programme is now working across 12 villages, and provides $60,000 of additional healthcare, veterinary and educational benefits to local communities each year, making it one of the largest development programmes in the area,” says Dickman.